Umeå: Culture

 The Opera of northern Sweden, the Norrland Opera, is based in the city, as is the English-language non-profit Umeå Theatre Company and the Museum of Contemporary Art and Visual Culture.
 The annual Umeå Jazz Festival is one of the larger Scandinavian festivals for modern jazz.

 Well-known metal bands from Umeå include Cult of Luna, Gotham City, Bewitched, Meshuggah, Naglfar, Nocturnal Rites and Persuader.
 During the 1990s, the influence of Umeå hardcore punk bands such as Final Exit, Step Forward, Refused, Abhinanda, DS-13, Shield and Doughnuts and the local labels Desperate Fight Records and Busted Heads Records led to the growth of Umeå's hardcore scene.
 During the 90's the town were the European center of Straight Edge culture housing hardcore and straight edge shows on a weekly basis for many years.
-This youth culture was documented in an exibition called "Umeå—the European Capital of Hardcore 1989–2000." at Västerbottens Museum in 2013.
+This youth culture was documented in an exhibition called "Umeå—the European Capital of Hardcore 1989–2000." at Västerbottens Museum in 2013.
 Independent record label Ny Våg was headquartered in Umeå, and have released records of Umeå artists such as AC4, Masshysteri and Invasionen.

 In 2009, the town was designated European Capital of Culture for 2014, along with Riga.

 Umeå is the centre of television in northern Sweden; SVT Nord and TV4's northern region office are both based in the city.
 The main newspapers of the county of Västerbotten, Västerbottens-Kuriren and Västerbottens Folkblad are also based in Umeå.

 The background and setting for the video game Unravel are based on landscapes around Umeå.